vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Origin and Growth of the Purāṇic Text Corpus with Special Reference to the

 Skandapurāṇa.
-Papers of the 12th World Sanskrit Conference Vol. 3.2, edited by Hans ṭ Bakker̥ Delhi.
+Papers of the 12th World Sanskrit Conference Vol. 3.2, edited by Hans T. Bakker̥ Delhi.

 \*2004c